DanRoscigno/katacoda-scenarios/managing-docker/step01-secrets.md

 ### Check the health / readiness of Elasticsearch

 In the run command that you just ran, there is a health check defined.
 This connects to the cluster health API of Elasticsearch.
 In the output of the following command you will see the test result.
 Wait until it returns a healthy response before deploying Kibana.
+You may have to run this command several times as it takes a minute or two to download Elasticsearch and then it takes another minute for the process to get to the ready state the first time.

 `docker inspect elasticsearch | grep -A8 Health`{{execute HOST1}}

 ### Deploy Kibana

+This docker run command starts Kibana with the default configuration.
+If you want to customize the configuration you can pass in environment variables or mount a configuration file.
+There is more information about running the official Kibana Docker container at https://www.elastic.co/guide/en/kibana/6.4/docker.html

 `
 docker run -d \